(This post contains affiliate links. You can read my full disclosure here.)

 Coconut Oil

 Coconut oil contains a high amount of fatty acids, one of which is lauric acid.
 Lauric acid has antibacterial, anti-fungal, antimicrobial, and anti-inflammatory properties.
-It means that coconut oil can be used for eczema, as it has all the properties which can help treat and relieve the discomfort brought on by eczema.
+It means that coconut oil can be used for eczema, as it has all the properties that can help treat and relieve the discomfort brought on by eczema.
 Coconut oil is also packed with caprylic acid, vitamins E and K, and capric acid.
-All these help to repair broken skin and nourish it at the same time with the natural oil.
+All these help to repair broken skin and nourish it at the same time with natural oil.

 Coconut oil has an excellent skin moisturizing property which gets easily absorbed into the skin tissue, where it works as an emollient.
 It softens the dry, brittle skin characteristic of eczema, preventing skin breakups that invite microbes.
-It improves the feel of rough, scaly skin and reduces irritation and calms the itchiness.
+It improves the feel of rough, scaly skin and reduces irritation, and calms the itchiness.

 Coconut oil for eczema is also supported by scientific evidence.
 In a randomized, double-blind study published in the International Journal of Dermatology in 2014, researchers found that virgin coconut oil had a greater effect than mineral oil in 117 patients with mild to moderate eczema.